Billy Taylor (cricketer, born 1977): Sussex

-Move to Hampshire
+Hampshire

 In October 2003, Taylor signed a three-year contract with Hampshire.
 He made his Hampshire debut against Durham at the Rose Bowl in the 2004 County Championship.
 He made eleven first-class appearances during his maiden season at Hampshire, taking 33 wickets at an average of 31.48; his best figures of the season, 5 for 73, contributed to Hampshire's 114 runs victory against Essex.
 Alongside twelve one-day appearance in 2004, Taylor also made his Twenty20 debut against Essex in the Twenty20 Cup, featuring in six matches in the competition.
 Taylor featured infrequently for Hampshire during the 2005 season, with eight first-class and seven one-day appearances.
 Against Gloucestershire that season in the County Championship, he claimed career-best figures of 6 for 45 and helped Hampshire claim what had looked like an unlikely victory.

 In the first match of the 2006 County Championship against Middlesex, Taylor took the first ever hat-trick at the Rose Bowl, on the way to career best figures of 6 for 32.
 In six first-class appearances that season, he took 12 wickets at an average of 30.33.
 He featured more in one-day matches in 2006, making fifteen appearances in which he took 15 wickets at an average of 27.20.
 Having not featured in Twenty20 matches in 2005, Taylor made eight appearances in the 2006 Twenty20 Cup, taking 8 wickets.
 Taylor was awarded his county cap in 2006.
 Following the 2006 season, Taylor was utilised as a one-day specialist.
 He made just one further first-class appearance in the 2009 County Championship.
 Having appeared in seven one-day matches in 2007, Taylor featured in fourteen and ten matches in 2008 and 2009 respectively, taking 16 and 18 wickets respectively.
 In 23 Twenty20 appearances between 2007 and 2009, he took a total of 18 wickets.
 On 27 August 2009, Rod Bransgrove announced that the club had released Taylor, ending his five-year tenure at the club.